mvaudel/trioGen/docs/LinearModel.md

 -gf/--genoFormat   The genotypes file format.
 0: VCF, 1: Sanger VCF.
 Default is VCF.
 -nv/--nVariants    The number of variants to process in parallel.
 Default is 8.
 -z/--timeOut       The number of days before timeout, default is 365.
--t/--test          If present, runs only othe first 1000 variants.
+-t/--test          If present, runs only the first 1000 variants.
 ```

 ### Command line example